gristlekinginc/metsci-site-v2/docs/tutorial-extras/004-metsci-demo-dash.md

    URL: http://localhost:8086
    Token: [paste in your InfluxDB token from your credentials file]
    ```
-    - Click "Add" to save the server configuration
+    - `Add` to save the server configuration
     - Now, in the InfluxDB Out node configuration:
     ```
     Organization: [your org name, copy this from your credentials file]